- Home

 For Most Digital Nomads: Start with SafetyWing

-Get SafetyWing Nomad Insurance ($45/mo)SafetyWing Nomad Insurance is the right starting point for the majority of digital nomads.
+Get SafetyWing Nomad Insurance ($56.28/4 Wks)SafetyWing Nomad Insurance is the right starting point for the majority of digital nomads.
 It covers the catastrophic scenarios at a price that removes any excuse not to have it.
 Sign up takes 2 minutes, no health questionnaire, and you can purchase from anywhere in the world.

 Read our full SafetyWing review for 8 months of real-world testing.

-For Nomads Who Need Comprehensive Coverage: Genki
+For Nomads Who Need Full Coverage: Genki

-Get Genki World Explorer (from ~35 EUR/mo)If you need routine doctor visits, ongoing prescriptions, mental health care, or basic dental coverage, Genki World Explorer is the strongest option we have tested.
-It is actual health insurance — not just a catastrophic safety net.
+Get Genki Traveler (from ~€52.50/month)If you need routine doctor visits, ongoing prescriptions, mental health care, or basic dental coverage, Genki Traveler is the strongest option we’ve tested.
+It’s actual health insurance — not just a catastrophic safety net.

 Read our full Genki review for 12 months of testing.